Elizabeth, Lady Blount

 Elizabeth Anne Mould, Lady Blount (born Elizabeth Anne Mould Williams lastly Elizabeth Anne Mould Morgan; 7 May 1850 – 2 January 1935) was an English pamphlet writer and social activist.
-She led a society who believed in a flat earth, and conducted experiments that sought to prove this.
+She was president of the Universal Zetetic Society, which promoted belief in a flat earth, and conducted experiments that sought to prove this.

-Life
+Early life

 Blount was born in Lambeth in 1850.
-Her parents were Elizabeth Ann (born Mould) and James Zacharias Williams, who was a keen supporter of London clubs.
-She was tutored at home.
-She developed wide interests in art, science, social responsibility, and London's society and intelligentsia.
+Her parents were Elizabeth Ann (born Mould) and James Zacharias Williams, who was a keen supporter of London clubs and a pious Protestant.
+She was tutored at home, and developed wide interests in art, science, social responsibility, and London's society and intelligentsia.
+Influenced by her parents' religious views, Blount became convinced of Biblical literalism.

-She married Sir Walter de Sodington Blount, 9th Baronet, and they raised a family at the family seat of Mawley Hall.
-She would spend time there and at their house in London where she was a fellow of the Royal Society of Literature and the Society of Antiquaries.
+She married Sir Walter de Sodington Blount, 9th Baronet, a Roman Catholic aristocrat who was disowned by his family for marrying a Protestant, and they raised a family in the suburbs of London, where she was a fellow of the Royal Society of Literature and the Society of Antiquaries.

+Flat Earth advocacy

+Blount's first documented interest in the flat earth occurred in 1892, when a series of letters by her were published in a Seventh-day Adventist newspaper.
+In the next few years, she would frequently contribute letters and poems to the Earth Review, a publication founded by Samuel Rowbotham.

-After Samuel Rowbotham's death in 1884, Blount became the President of the Universal Zetetic Society, whose objective was "the propagation of knowledge related to Natural Cosmogony in confirmation of the Holy Scriptures, based on practical scientific investigation."
-Blount's title and money was said to have attracted an archbishop, several colonels, a Major-General to the membership.
+After Rowbotham's death in 1884, Blount founded the Universal Zetetic Society (UZS) in 1893, whose objective was "the propagation of knowledge related to Natural Cosmogony in confirmation of the Holy Scriptures, based on practical scientific investigation," and eventually became its president.
+Her flat-earth beliefs were a direct result of her support for a literalist interpretation of the Bible, a justification which she also used to criticise Darwin's theory of evolution.
+Blount's title and money was said to have attracted an Anglican archbishop, several colonels, and a Major-General to the membership.
+Other notable members included Ethelbert William Bullinger and Edward Haughton, a moderator at Trinity College Dublin.
 The society published a magazine, The Earth Not a Globe Review, and remained active well into the early 20th century.
 A flat Earth journal, Earth: A Monthly Magazine of Sense and Science, was published between 1901 and 1904, edited by Lady Blount.

-In 1898 she published a novel titled Adrian Galilio, or a Song Writer's Story.
-The Flat Earth Society says that it concerns "an aristocrat who escapes her unhappy marriage and reinvents herself as a world-famous Flat Earth proponent who 'tours Europe giving elaborate lectures on cosmology, the creation, true love and hell.'"